Medical & Leaves

 Links, Forms and Documents

 The state legislature allots a certain amount per full time employee to help pay for medical insurance.
-For the 2017-2018 school year, the state allotment is $820/month for full-time employees.
 If you are less than full-time, you receive an allotment percentage based on your work percentage.

 A Flexible Spending Arrangement (FSA) enables you to set aside money on a pre-tax basis to pay for your out-of-pocket health and day care costs.
 You can rollover up to $500 from the previous plan year into the new plan year which begins 11/01/16 and runs through 10/31/17.
 Enrollment closes on September 30.
 (Flex Plan Services Website)